[Skip to Content]

 Documentary Series

-Documentary series are eligible for four awards categories: Best Curated Series, Best Episodic Series, Best Multi-Part Documentary, and Best Short-Form Series.
+These categories are updated for the 2024 IDA Documentary Awards.
+See details of changes here.
+Documentary series are eligible for three awards categories: Best Curated Series, Best Episodic Series, Best Limited Series.
 Other forms of unscripted programs such as talk shows, reality, competition programs, or programs that consist primarily of news reporting are not eligible.

 David L. Wolper Student Documentary Award